robotics-4-all/dFlow/README.md

 #### Events

 **Events** are external triggers, such as IoT events, notifications or reminders.
-An event needs its name and the URI from which it is triggered.
+An event is defined by its name and the URI from which it is triggered.

 ```
 Event: